vpenso/scripts/docs/code/rust/vars.md

 > Given that there are rules about only having one mutable pointer to a variable
 > binding at a time, rust employs a concept of borrowing.

+One piece of data can be borrowed either as a shared borrow or as a mutable borrow at a given time.
+But not both at the same time.

+* **Shared Borrowing** - borrowed by a single or multiple users, data should not be altered
+* **Mutable Borrowing** - borrowed and altered by a single user

 # References